 - promote continued professional and personal growth and lifelong learning

 Curriculum Grading and Progression Through Program

 All students must pass all Clinical Practicums with a "B" or higher; all other RADT courses with a "C+" or higher; and all Core Liberal Arts courses with "C" or higher.
 All Radiologic Technology Program courses are based on a 10-points scale.
-Upon successful completion of the program students will receive an Associate in Applied Science degree in Radiologic Technology from the College.
+Upon successful completion of the program students will receive an Associate in Science degree in Radiologic Technology from the College.

 The curriculum may be completed in two to three years.
 Each curriculum plan is individualize for each student and done so with the Radiologic Technology academic advisor.
 All students must complete the curriculum within a four year period from the date of their matriculation.

 - The program Clinical Coordinator is responsible for: placing all students to the clinical practicum and arranging all contractual agreement between clinical placements.

 - Students should expect to commute long distance for clinical placement.
 This commute is expected due to the rural nature of the college location and site availability.

 - Liability insurance is required to engage in clinical placements.